syncfusion-content/maui-docs/MAUI/Range-Slider/getting-started.md

 ## Enable labels

-The `ShowLabels` property enables label in rangeslider that renders on given interval.
+The `ShowLabels` property enables label in range slider that renders on given interval.

 {% tabs %}